suika2engine/suika2/doc/reference.md

 @bg sample.png
 ```

 * Usage 3: Changes the background image to `sample.png` with a 1.5 second fade-in time.
-Fading type is curtain.
+Fading type is right curtain.
 ```
 @bg sample.png 1.5 c
 ```